The Future of the Sport: Writing

 The concept of the episode was conceived by assistant CS Fischer, who suggested the plot twist.
 Joe Lawson wrote the episode, inspired by his knowledge of racing.
-Co-showrunner Nora Zuckerman was unfamiliar with drag racing although she was interested in seeing the series explore it, "to me, it felt much more Poker Face.
+Co-showrunner Nora Zuckerman was unfamiliar with stock car racing although she was interested in seeing the series explore it: "To me, it felt much more Poker Face.
 Like Charlie's not going to NASCAR with the big sponsors and the beer tents.
 And we had a lot of fun learning about that world."

 Regarding the ending, co-showrunner Lilla Zuckerman explained, "We loved the idea of the book ends of the shaky hands because it's just like this harbinger of doom.
 At that point, you're screwed if you've lost your flow.
 We felt like it was just the emotionally satisfying conclusion to that story.
 You don't need to see him getting his ass whooped by Katy because you know it's coming.
 And that's the satisfaction of that moment."